-I grew up eating salmon patties made with canned salmon.
-We always had them with peas and mashed potatoes.
-Since moving my diet to the Med Way, I decided to resurrect a childhood favorite and give it a modern twist.
-Using canned salmon makes this dish an easy go to even when salmon is not on sale.
-I choose to remove the skin and bones which takes a minute but gives the final product a better look and taste, in my opinion.
-This step is optional as are some of the modern twists I suggest.
-The recipe is a good basic one that you can add to as you like with different vegetables (such as green pepper) or spices.
-The canned salmon has a bit of salt already so I don’t add any more.
+Salmon patties made with canned salmon have been a staple on many dinner tables for decades.
+They are often served with peas and mashed potatoes.
+This Med way recipe is that same old standby with a modern twist.
+Using canned salmon makes this dish an easy go-to even when salmon is not on sale.
+Remove the skin and bones, which takes a minute, but gives the final product a better look and taste.
+You can also buy canned salmon that already has the skin and bones removed.
+This recipe is a good basic one that you can add to as you like with different vegetables (such as green pepper) or spices.
+The canned salmon has a bit of salt already so try it with no salt first.

 - ½ cup finely chopped green onion (about 3)